cacttus/Loft/notes.md

 worldobject is not a datablock. it uses mesh/material datablocks, we should change it to be more of an instance.

-shit..idk why not.. just serialize the whole friggin library into a file, then we can easily load shit without having to process it....hard
+..idk why not.. just serialize the whole friggin library into a file, then we can easily load  without having to process it....hard
   MeshData . serialize all the data
   Shader . serialize jsut the files
   AnimationData . keys .. serializer already written